keiserlab/e3fp-paper/project/README.md

    [Spearmint](https://github.com/JasperSnoek/spearmint) to optimize the parameter set using *5*-fold cross-validation to determine the optimal parameters that produce high-performing fingerprints.
+3. [Fingerprint Comparison](fingerprint_comparison): Compare E3FP and ECFP4
+   fingerprints by comparing the Tanimoto coefficients of molecule pairs.
-3. [Cross-Validation](crossvalidation): E3FP and ECFP4 fingerprints are
+4. [Cross-Validation](crossvalidation): E3FP and ECFP4 fingerprints are
    generated, and *k*-fold cross-validation is applied to determine the performance of these fingerprints using various classifiers.
-4. [Experiment Prediction](experiment_prediction): Having optimized E3FP and
+5. [Experiment Prediction](experiment_prediction): Having optimized E3FP and
    assessed its performance relative to ECFP4 *in silico*, we here identify molecule-target pairs that are predicted by the Similarity Ensemble Approach (SEA) to bind with E3FP but not with ECFP4.
 A subset of these predictions were verified experimentally.
-5. [Analysis and Figures](analysis): This section contains all scripts necessary to generate figures, tables, and statistics that appeared in the paper.
+6. [Analysis and Figures](analysis): This section contains all scripts necessary to generate figures, tables, and statistics that appeared in the paper.